enyineer/belabox-receiver/README.md

 This script will then give you your SRT(LA) Connection-string for your sender (eg. Moblin / IRL Pro / Belabox) and your receiver (eg. OBS).

-It will also give you a preconfigured "streamServers" configuration object for your NOALBS config.json file which you can just copy.
+It will also give you a preconfigured "streamServers" configuration object for your NOALBS `config.json` file which you can just copy.

 You can always regenerate this streamid to get a new "credential".
-However, also make sure then to reconfigure your source, target and NOALBS Config.
+However, also make sure to reconfigure your sender, receiver and NOALBS Config in this case.

 ## Firewall / Port Forwarding
 Open the following ports in your firewall / router to make belabox-receiver available from outside of your private network: